eothL/academic_project/README.md

 # academic_project
-I upload all my academic project i have done.
+I upload all my project that I did.